rahulabhi/rahulabhi.github.io/_pages/00-intro.md

 permalink: /intro/
 ---

-# Participative & co-creative approach to strategy
+# Participative and collaborative approach to strategy